Silently-Blissful/Codecademy_Projects/README.md

 # CodecademyProjects
-Codecademy Projects all in once place
+Codecademy Projects all in one place